 Debra Swack is a writer, Fulbright Specialist and Phi Theta Kappa in computer science who is mentioned in Art and Innovation at Xerox Parc (published byMIT Press in 1999) and works with immersive and interactive environments.
 She has received three co-production grants (Carousel, 95 Chimes and Digital Maze Symmetry Project) and a Fulbright grant from Banff

-Her most recent article on “the Emotions (after Charles Darwin)”; an interactive project on the universality of emotions on a biological level done collaboratively with international neuroscientists was just published in Leonardo Electronic Almanac/MIT Without Sin: Taboo and Freedom within Digital Media.
+Centre.
+Her last article on The Emotions after Charles Darwin, a project about the universality of emotions on a biological level was published by Leonardo Electronic Almanac/MIT Press in